fdev31/zicbee-workshop/docs/source/index.rst

 Email
 -----

-Use my email for bugreport, urgent requests, support, or anything.
+Use my email for bug-reporting, urgent requests, support, or anything.
 My contact is fdev31 <AT> gmail <DOT> com.

 Bug reporting